Ethical Rules and Standards in International Arbitration Across Latin America

 Evolution of ethical rules in international arbitration

-Interaction between practitioners from different cultural and legal traditions is part of international arbitration’s essence and constitutes an inevitable consequence of arbitration’s success as a global means of international dispute resolution.
-However, cultural and legal diversity might lead to substantive and procedural complex issues regarding international arbitration practitioners’ standard of conduct.
+Interaction between practitioners from different cultural and legal traditions is part of the international arbitration’s essence and constitutes an inevitable consequence of arbitration’s success as a global means of international dispute resolution.
+However, cultural and legal diversity might lead to complex substantive and procedural issues regarding international arbitration practitioners’ standard of conduct.

 Given that ethical codes in most legal systems do not state expressly whether they extend extraterritorially or embrace international arbitral proceedings abroad, it has been said that ‘international arbitration dwells in an ethical no man’s land’.
 Further, considering the uncertainty surrounding the ethical rules that may apply in international arbitration proceedings, it was suggested that there is a ‘current, compelling need for the development of a Code of Ethics in International Arbitration’.

 As explained by Rogers, concern about regulation of professional conduct in international arbitration has spawned dozens of efforts at the development of international codes of ethics since at least the middle of the last century.

 Notwithstanding the relevance of these instruments, most of them did not contain rules aimed at dealing with ethical issues in international arbitration, but enshrined general principles regarding professional practice at international level.

 More recently, a number of instruments have been developed specifically to address issues related to the conduct of international arbitration practitioners.
 On 22 May 2004, the IBA released its Guidelines on Conflicts of Interest in International Arbitration, which intended to provide a uniform standard in making decisions concerning disclosure, objections and challenges of arbitrators, and ultimately to ensure that arbitration proceedings are not hindered by ever-increasing conflict of interest issues.
 The IBA Guidelines on Conflict of Interest were revised on 23 October 2014.